How to Dual Boot Windows and Android on Your PC

 It’s time to make your installation directory read-write.
 It is recommended for debugging.
 Select Yes and press Enter.

 Finally, Android installation will start.
-It will write Android files on selected partition.
+It will write Android files on the selected partition.
 This may take some time.

-An input box will appear, enter size of size of disk image and press Enter.
+An input box will appear, enter size of size of the disk image and press Enter.
 This disk image will act as RAM for Android.

 Finally, Android has been installed successfully.
 You can start it from here or you can reboot your PC.
 Select an option and press Enter.
 Now you can dual boot Android with Windows.

 Eject Android KitKat bootable CD or USB and reboot your PC or Laptop after Android installation.
-On startup you will see boot options as shown below.
+On startup, you will see boot options as shown below.

 SEE ALSO: How to install Google Play Store in Windows 11 and run Android apps?